Hungarian anti-LGBTQ law: Reactions

-Reactions in Hungary
+Domestic

 People going to a protest on 14 June 2021 against the anti-LGBTQ law in Budapest.

 The amendments sparked a series of protests in Hungary by members and supporters of the LGBTQ community and by human rights groups.
 A petition and letter were written to President János Áder of Hungary, urging him not to sign the law.
 The online petition had been signed more than ten thousand times as of 7 August 2021.

 The human rights group Amnesty International Hungary also asked people to sign its own petition made together with Budapest Pride, Háttér Society, Labrisz Leszbikus Egyesület, the Hungarian Helsinki Committee and TASZ (the Hungarian Civil Liberties Union) and supported by the LGBTQ section of the Hungarian Psychological Society, asking ombudsman Dr Ákos Kozma to send the law to the Constitutional Court of Hungary.
 The latter petition had been signed over eleven thousand times as of 7 August 2021.

-International reactions
+Continental

 EU statement regarding the Hungarian anti-LGBTQ law:

 European Union

+Ursula von der Leyen, the President of the European Commission condemned the law as discrimination against LGBTI people.

 The bill was met with immediate condemnation from high-ranking officials of several EU countries and groups of the European Parliament.
 On 22 June 2021, the law was discussed in the Council of the European Union.
 In total, sixteen out of twenty-seven states condemned it, with Belgium, the Netherlands and Luxembourg issuing a critical statement that called the law a breach of the Charter of Fundamental Rights of the European Union, and urged the European Commission to use all the tools at its disposal to ensure compliance with European laws, including recourse to the European Court of Justice.
 The statement was immediately endorsed by Denmark, Estonia, Finland, France, Germany, Ireland, Lithuania, Spain, Sweden and Latvia, by Italy at the end of the meeting and by Austria and Greece on the following day.
 In a response to the statement, Hungarian Foreign Minister Péter Szijjártó dismissed all negative opinions and urged critics to read the law in its entirety.

 The president of European Commission, Ursula von der Leyen expressed concern and tweeted: "I believe in a Europe which embraces diversity, not one which hides it from our children.
 No one should be discriminated on the basis of sexual orientation".